Understanding API Authentication Methods in PHP

 $user_id = $decoded->sub;

-When a user logs in, the server creates a token with an expiration time, signs it, and sends it to the client.
-The client stores the token and sends it with every request.
-The server verifies the signature on each request without querying a database, which removes a database round-trip on every authenticated request.
+When a user logs in, the server creates a token with an expiration claim, signs it, and sends it to the client.
+The client stores the token and includes it with every subsequent request.
+The server verifies the signature on each request without querying a database, which removes a database round-trip on every authenticated call.

-- Microservices and distributed systems: when multiple services need to verify user identity without querying a central database.
+- Microservices and distributed systems: when multiple services need to verify user identity without contacting a central database.

-- Single Page Applications: when the frontend and backend are separate applications and cookies are inconvenient.
+- Single Page Applications: when the frontend and backend are separate applications and managing cookies is inconvenient.

-JWTs have real limitations that cause problems when ignored.
-The server cannot revoke a token before it expires because verification is stateless.
+JWTs have important limitations that cause real problems when ignored.
+A token cannot be revoked before expiration because verification is stateless.
 If a token is compromised, the attacker has access until the expiration time.
-Storing sensitive data in the payload is unsafe because the payload is readable by anyone who Base64-decodes the token.
-These limitations mean JWTs are not a drop-in replacement for sessions in every situation.
-Applications that need immediate revocation should implement a token blocklist or choose a shorter expiration window.
+Storing sensitive data in the payload is unsafe because anyone can Base64-decode the token and read the contents.
+These limitations mean JWTs are not a universal replacement for sessions.
+Applications that need immediate revocation should implement a token blocklist or use shorter expiration windows.

 session_set_cookie_params([